openequella/openequella.github.io/guides/ContributionUserGuide.md

 Depending on the configuration settings of the attachment control, addition of attachments may include the following types:
 * Files (e.g. doc, docx, pdf, xls, zip, ppt etc.)
-* EQUELLA Resources—attachments and links associated with existing EQUELLA resources
+* openEQUELLA Resources—attachments and links associated with existing openEQUELLA resources
 * URL Links
 * Web pages
 * Google Books